 Rachel is supervised by Dr Richard Brown, Professor Alison Wearden and Dr Hannah Twiddy.

-Amy is a PhD student based in the Division of Psychology & Mental Health.
+Emma is a PhD student based in the Division of Psychology and Mental Health.

-Claire is supervised by Profs David French and Chris Armitage, and Dr Laura Brown.
+Emma is supervised by Professor Chris Armitage and Dr Laura Brown.

 Noor Afzarini Hasnita Ismail: PhD student